augustss/verse-semantics/Book/docs/08_composites.md

 Once published, persistable structs cannot be modified, ensuring data compatibility across game updates.

-### When to Use Structs

-Structs excel in specific scenarios where their limitations become strengths.
-Use structs for simple data containers that group related values without behavior, like coordinates, colors, or configuration data.
-They're ideal for data transfer objects that move information between systems without needing methods.
-Mathematical types benefit from struct's value semantics and comparison capabilities.
-Persistable data that needs to remain stable across game updates fits naturally into structs.

-Avoid structs when you need methods, inheritance, mutable fields, or complex initialization logic—these scenarios call for classes instead.

 ## Enums

 Enums define types with a fixed set of named values, perfect for representing states, types, or any concept with a known, finite set of alternatives.
 They make code more readable by replacing magic numbers with meaningful names and provide compile-time safety by restricting values to the defined set.

-### Basic Syntax

 An enum lists all possible values for a type: